dvidelabs/flatcc/README.md

 [`flatcc/flatcc_identifier.h`](https://github.com/dvidelabs/flatcc/blob/master/include/flatcc/flatcc_identifier.h)
 file contains an implementation of the FNV-1a hash used.
 The hash was chosen for simplicity and collision resistance.
-For hash table indexing better distribution may be obtained by applying the [last round of 32-bit MurMur hash](http://stackoverflow.com/a/12996028) to the type hash.
+For hash table indexing better distribution may be obtained by applying a [collision free in integer hash](http://stackoverflow.com/a/12996028) to the type hash.

 _Note: there is a potential for collisions in the type hash values because the hash is only 4 bytes._